Ihor Terekhov: Russian invasion of Ukraine

+Posters of Ihor Terekhov and Successful Kharkiv in 2025.
+The text reads: "Proud to be a Kharkiv Resident!"
+They were installed throughout the city, for which they were criticized.

+Following the 2022 Russian invasion of Ukraine, Terekhov introduced free public transportation throughout Kharkiv.
+Under martial law, his administration implemented several social initiatives, including the provision of free communal meals, the establishment of public water distribution stations, and various other humanitarian aid programs.

 On October 5, 2022, Taras Kremin, Ukraine's Language Ombudsman, criticized Terekhov for speaking in Russian on air, but did not impose a fine.

 On November 24, Terekhov again spoke in Russian while on air for a telethon, and Kremin in turn imposed a fine of 3,400 Hryvnias for not speaking in Ukrainian.
 In response, Terekhov stated that "the most important matter is victory" in the war, and that he promised to "speak Ukrainian in official matters", but will continue to "speak Russian during communication with Kharkiv residents".
 He later made clear that he would pay the fine.

-Posters of Ihor Terekhov and Successful Kharkiv in 2025.
-The text reads: "Proud to be a Kharkiv Resident!"

 On December 29, Taras Kremin again imposed a fine on Terekhov, this time for using Russian in the mayor's social media pages.
 On January 12, 2023, Terekhov appealed the fine on administrative grounds, which was successful by a court decision in April.
 After this incident, the mayor's pages switched to using Ukrainian.
 In July 2023, Terekhov admitted that "the war has changed the mentality of both Kharkiv residents and Ukrainians", and that he now believes "it is necessary to speak Ukrainian".

+On 18 September 2025, Terekhov initiated the creation of the Association of Frontline Cities and Hromadas of Ukraine and became its head.

+In April 2026, Terekhov and his administration faced domestic criticism regarding their fiscal policies.
+Opponents accused the municipal leadership of prioritizing politically popular subsidized initiatives, such as free public transportation, over long-term fiscal stability.
+Critics and political opponents characterized these measures as left-wing populism, arguing that the public relations benefits of the programs came at the expense of managing the city's mounting municipal debt and addressing the deteriorating financial condition of communal services.

 Personal life

-Terekhov divorced Olena Vynnyk in 2014.
 Terekhov identifies as ethnically Russian, and has said that his government documents state so as well.
 He has also added that his father was Jewish.

-Terekhov has the title of "Honored Economist of Ukraine".
+Father — Oleksandr, was a sports physician.

+Mother — Viktoriia.
+The enterprise OJSC KhP "Kondytsioner" was registered under her name after Terekhov became a public official.

+Divorced, has three children.
+From his first marriage — a son, Mykola (born 1995); from his second marriage — Matvii (born 2003) and Andrii (born 2006).

+As of December 2021, Terekhov was in a relationship with Hanna Kuznietsova, a deputy of the Kharkiv Oblast Council of the 7th and 8th convocations.

+According to his 2019 financial disclosure, Terekhov declared ₴6 million in cash savings.
+He also jointly owned two apartments in Kharkiv with his mother and leased a Mercedes-Benz GL 350 automobile.